 In the case of home-routed roaming, the V-SMF may apply VPLMN policies related with the SLA negotiated with the HPLMN or with QoS values supported by the VPLMN.
 Such policies may result in a situation that the V-SMF does not accept the PDU Session or does not accept some of the QoS Flows requested by the H-SMF.

 QoS constraints represent the QoS that the VPLMN can accept for the QoS Flow associated with the default QoS rule and the PDU Session based on SLA or based on QoS values supported by the VPLMN.
-The QoS constraints may contain 5QI, 5QI Priority Level and ARP for the QoS Flow associated with the default QoS rule and highest Session-AMBR accepted by the VPLMN.
+The QoS constraints may contain 5QI(s), 5QI Priority Level and ARP for the QoS Flow associated with the default QoS rule and highest Session-AMBR accepted by the VPLMN.

 NOTE 1: For this Release of the specification, QoS constraints apply only to the non-GBR default QoS Flow.